binello7/swisssmartfarming/README.md

 1. `py3exiv2` depends on: `build-essential`, `python-all-dev`, `libexiv2-dev`, `libboost-python-dev`

+## Usage
+There are two main command line tools that can be used in order to process an SSF-dataset.
+The first one is `preprocess_bag.py` and the second one is `process_pix4d.py`.

+`preprocess_bag.py` depends on many packages that were installed with `setup.bash`.
+In order for them to be available the virtual environment has to be activated with `source venv3/bin/activate`.
+After activating the virtual environment run `./preprocess_bag.py -h` in order to get a detailed description on how to use it.

 ## Datasets Structure
 All the SSF datasets have the structure shown in the following diagram.
 The root